ShZil/network-utilities/Scanner/README.md

 [17:47] ChatGPT wrote `filter=...`, instead of `lfilter=...`.
 Fixed.

 [17:48] ChatGPT uses inconsistent naming: initialise with `_`, use without.
 Python no like.
 Python mad.
 I fix.

+[17:56] Save the time a packet was sniffed too.